The University of Bath is committed to recruiting a high quality workforce with appropriate expertise and experience.

 Human Resources are able to provide advice on where to advertise vacancies.
 Departments may wish to advertise in a way or in a publication that Human Resources does not advise.
 In such instances Human Resources will pay the equivalent money towards the recruiting manager’s chosen option.
 Any costs over this standard amount will be funded by the recruiting department.

 The University may create a post for a named individual or fill a vacant post by invitation if the University’s interests will be best served by doing so.
-Such exceptions will require the approval of the Director of Human Resources.
+Such exceptions will require the specific approval of the Director of Human Resources.

 Shortlisting is the stage in the selection process during which all applicants for an appointment are considered against the requirements of the post which are detailed in the person specification.

 Candidates for interview must be shortlisted against the criteria set out in the person specification for the vacancy.
 No other criteria may be used.
 Disabled candidates who meet the essential criteria of a person specification are guaranteed an interview in line with the ‘Disability Confident' Symbol Scheme.

 Shortlisting should be carried out by at least two members of staff from the interview panel who will agree the shortlisting criteria and weightings.
 Decisions about shortlisting are made online against supporting statements candidates have submitted in response to questions linked to essential criteria for the position.

 Once the shortlisting grid has been completed an Interview Arrangements Form should be completed and returned to Human Resources.
 The Interview Arrangements Form should indicate which candidates have been selected for interview, date and place of the interview and any other selection arrangements.

 4.6 Interview expenses